DrDonk/OC4VM/readme.md

 * macos.vmx
 * macos.vmdk

-***
-Note:

-Make sure you use the correct folder for your CPU as using the wrong one will give a VMware error message.
-***

 ### 2.3 VMware Tools
 OC4VM provides a copy of the VMware macOS guest tools ISO images.
+These are useful for VMware Fusion and also QEMU/UTM.
 To install mount the darwin.iso file using the VMs virtual CD/DVD drive.

 ## x.
 Platform specific notes
-### x.1 Intel CPU

 TODO
+### VMware
+### UTM

-### x.2 AMD CPU
+### QEMU
-1. The CPUs and cores cannot be changed in the VM as the OpenCore booter is hard coded to 2 cores

 ## x.
 VMware Downloads
 These URLs will link to the latest versions of VMware's products: